 You can check for a new iPhone X update via your device’s Settings.
 Go to Settings > Software update.
 If you’re feeling nervous, read reviews before downloading new software to your device.

 The current version of iOS is iOS 12.

 If your apps are acting up you’ll want to download the latest update provided the update isn’t causing problems.

-iOS developers are rolling out iOS 11/iPhone X support updates and these could stabilize the app(s) giving you trouble.
+Developers are rolling out iOS 12 support updates and these could stabilize the app(s) giving you trouble.
 We’ll see a steady stream of app updates throughout the year (some developers update their apps every two weeks) so keep an eye on the App Store.

 Before you download the latest update to your iPhone X make sure you go into the App Store and read reviews from iPhone X users and those using the latest software.